top of page

 • A hybrid of Criollo and Forastero

-• Balanced and complex flavour
+• Balanced and complex flavor

 • May still be prone to some issues that affect Criollo

-• Unique fine flavour
+• Unique fine flavor

 • Nacional cacao has a rich legacy in South America, specifically in Ecuador